 Check out our video of Guatape here:

-It’s not a place for sightseeing, it’s more a place for exploring, feeling and enjoying the vibe.
+While there are quite a few things to see and places to visit, Medellín isn’t really a place for sightseeing, it’s more about exploring, feeling and simply enjoying the vibe.
 Travellers and expats love the amenities, friendly locals and the glorious year-round springtime climate.

 Check out our video of our time spent in Medellín!